FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/transfer_serialization.md

 > **Note**
 >
-> SEND requests are not serialized with RECV request.
+> Note: SEND requests are not serialized with RECV request.
 Send and receive procedures can have two different values for the SERIAL parameter.

 **<span id="Example_3"></span>Example 3**